AnonJr/AnonJr.com/_posts/2021-09-15-CoffeeCraft-S02-Villager-Stations.md

 ---
-title: "CoffeeCraft S02: Slime Chunk Hunt"
+title: "CoffeeCraft S02: Villager Stations"
-description: "Little bit of catch-up at the top of the stream, then I spend the rest of the time chatting with the server and looking for where the slime chunks are on my island."
+description: "Started with the intention to build up a hall for the villagers &hellip; as soon as I get some.
+Got distracted with other things.
+XMedic_Frog and Arcaidius join in to chat."
-date: 2021-07-15 18:30:00
+date: 2021-09-15 18:30:00
 tags:
 - CoffeeCraft
 - Minecraft